 No one born in the past decade and a half remembers anything but dictatorship.
 Most lack a basic education, and when I ask them about their plans for the future, they tell me that they have no hope for a future if they stay in their country.

 The lack of meaningful choices combined with witnessing their families and communities suffering, dying or being oppressed and imprisoned make the youth extremely vulnerable to the influence of organized crime and violent extremism.
 These criminal groups offer structure and purpose amidst chaos and anarchy and provide these young people something to fight for.

-Gangs are using their networks to traffic essential food, medicine and water, which in turn only strengthens the rebel groups that control these routes -- the Colombian peace treaty with FARC has left a power and security vacuum, and various groups are trying to fill
+Gangs are using their networks to traffic essential food, medicine and water, which in turn only strengthens the rebel groups that control these routes – the Colombian peace treaty with FARC has left a power and security vacuum, and various groups are trying to fill that void.

 It’s a worsening crisis that will have long-term and far-reaching consequences.

 On my last day, I was relieved to be getting out of the country.
 But before I could get into the car that would take me to the “freedom bird,” the one thing that we prepared to avoid, happened.
 I was stopped by a group of heavily armed men and accused of being a journalist.
 I prepared myself for the worst.